 Elaine and Olivia Bring Girl Scouting Back to Belleville, New Jersey

 At age five, Olivia wanted to waste no time jumping into adventure and leadership.
 She wanted to become a Girl Scout Daisy and begin the journey of a lifetime.
-Without a local Daisy troop she could join, her mother Elaine knew exactly what she had to do—take the lead, form a troop, and become a volunteer!
-And that’s when Troop 22912 out of Girl Scouts of Heart of New Jersey was born.
+Without a local Daisy troop she could join, her mother Elaine knew exactly what she had to do—take the lead, become a volunteer, and start recruiting girls to form a troop!

 “Honestly, I was petrified of being a troop leader.
 I didn’t know anybody.
 I didn’t know what to do,” Elaine said.
 “But there is a wealth of ideas online.
 One thing I learned from training with Girl Scouts is that it’s all about the girls," Elaine said.
 "They bring their ideas to the table and you just guide them, give them ideas, but it’s not all coming from you.
 It’s helping them execute their own ideas.
 That’s leadership the Girl Scout way."